mandeep6207/National-Road-Intelligence-Platform/README.md

 ---

-# ⚙️ 19-Stage Intelligent Infrastructure Pipeline
+# ⚙️ 19-Stage of Intelligent Infrastructure Pipeline

 NRIP simulates a full **AI-driven road infrastructure intelligence lifecycle**.
 The pipeline below represents how road damage is detected, analyzed, prioritized, repaired, verified, and recorded in a transparent governance system.